supernintendo/7/README.md

 ## `/pixel`
 <img src="./pixel/screenshot.jpg" width="50%"></img>

-This is a pixel editor written in JavaScript with [React](https://github.com/facebook/react).
-Not as cool as [the work of jennmoneydollars](https://github.com/jennschiffer/make8bitart).
+This is a basic pixel editor written in JavaScript with [React](https://github.com/facebook/react).

 Just run `npm install` and `npm run build`, then open `index.html` in your web browser.